nolanhergert/aembot_badge_2024/README.md

 ### Nice-To-Have
   * Be understandable / modifiable by interested students. *While I would argue firmware modification is still possible, Brent disagrees*
   * Have multiple patterns
+  * Gray-scale *This complicates charlieplexing a bit.
+Not so much 3 LEDs though*

 ## Post-Mortem